kevintpeng/Learn-Something-Every-Day/Languages/Swift.md

 - an optional value either contains a value or `nil`.
 Write a question mark after the type to mark as optional
 - `var optionalString: String? = "Hello"`
 - `for (key, val) in myDict {}`
+- ranges can be defined as: `for i in 1..5`

 ### Type Safety and Inference
 Swift is a type-safe language.
 Encourages you to be clear about hte type of values your code can work with.